 Another way is to rent a bike.
 You can do it in almost any hotel and hostel, you will also find a rental across the street from the railway station.

 Don’t make my mistake and don’t try to cross the river on foot using the big bridge.
-It is a huge, four lane road.
+It is a huge, four-lane road.
 It is hard to get on the bridge and once you do, walking along it is neither pleasant nor safe.
 When you go out of the train station, cross the street and go straight and you’ll reach a ferry.
-It will take you on the other side safely.
+It will take you to the other side safely.

 (NOT) riding elephants

 Unfortunately, I saw some sad things in Ayutthaya – elephant rides along the streets of the city.